 Time and Money!

-When you're looking for the most cost-effective way to update the look of your home, consider refinishing your perfectly good bathtubs, sinks, countertops, and showers - instead of replacing them.
+When you're looking for the most cost-effective way to update the look of your home, consider refinishing your perfectly good bathtubs, sinks, and showers - instead of replacing them.

 There is no need to deal with the mess and chaos for days on end of tearing out plumbing, ripping up floors, and damaging walls to replace bathtubs, sinks, or shower floors and walls that are still in good working order just because you want to update the color scheme or they have become stained, scratched, cracked, or otherwise damaged.

 You can update the entire look of your bathroom or kitchen just by having the items in them refinished so that they coordinate with your new décor - in a fraction of the time it would take to replace these items ... and at a fraction of the cost of replacing them.
 THAT'S why refinishing is THE time-and-money saving alternative to replacement .

 Buying vs. Replacing